cloudmesh-community/fa18-523-60/paper/paper.md

 `$ python -m pip install pymongo`

-Specific versions of PyMongo can be installed with command lines such as in this example where the 3.5.1 version is installed [@api-mongodb-com-installation]:
+Specific versions of PyMongo can be installed with command lines such as in our example where the 3.5.1 version is installed [@api-mongodb-com-installation]:

 `$ python -m pip install pymongo==3.5.1`